DBC-Boots/DBC-Boots.github.io/about.md

 > Like a style guide

 Hence this Github organization was born.
 [Jeremy Wong](https://twitter.com/jermspeaks) has been the prime editor of this Wiki.
-[Kelly Yamamoto](https://twitter.com/minedamnesia) suggests us to follow the organization's [[Code of Conduct]].
+[Kelly Yamamoto](https://twitter.com/minedamnesia) suggests us to follow the organization's [Code of Conduct](https://github.com/DBC-Boots/Code-of-Conduct).